Rabia-Aqeel/RAG-ai-internal-knowledge-assistant/README.md

 These documents cover employee policies, leave rules, benefits, security requirements, workplace conduct, remote work, and HR-related information.

+> **Note:** The documents used in this project are fictional/sample company documents created specifically for demonstrating and evaluating the RAG workflow.
+They do not represent real confidential company information.

 ## ✨ Key Features